lostmypillow/jcourses/README.md

 ## Why is it hosted on PythonAnywhere?/Where's the demo website?
-I haven't setup my homelab.
+I haven't set up my homelab.
 After I set it up I will be able to host it on better hardware and a custom domain.
 The frontend is also forthcoming to consume this API.

 ## Future for this Project